Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Impact Parameter Dependence

 \subsection{Neutron Tagging in Ultra-Peripheral Collisions}

-Recently, various experimental techniques have been developed to test the impact parameter dependence of the photon flux and dilepton kinematics.
-In UPCs quasi-exclusive $\gamma\gamma \rightarrow l^+l^-$ events may be selected in conjunction with the excitation and subsequent dissociation of the nuclei.
+Recently, various experimental techniques have been developed to test the impact parameter dependence of the photon flux and kinematics of the produced dileptons.
 For highly charged nuclei, $Z\alpha_{em} \approx 0.6$ ($\alpha_{em} \approx 1/137$ and $Z_{\rm{Au}} = 79$, $Z_{\rm{Pb}} = 82$), meaning that the density of photons is appreciable, and therefore, the nuclei may exchange multiple photons in a single passing.
-The additional photons emitted by the field of one nucleus can excite the other nucleus leading to subsequent dissociation and emission of neutrons.
+In UPCs, the quasi-exclusive $\gamma\gamma \rightarrow l^+l^-$ process may be selected in collisions where additional exchanged photons lead to the excitation and subsequent dissociation of the nuclei.
 Mutual Coloumb excitation (MCE) is the process by which at least two photons (in addition to those mediating the semi-exclusive process of interest) cause one or both nuclei to become excited~\cite{stelsonCoulombExcitation1963}.
-The cross section is dominated by the Giant Dipole Resonance (GDR)~\cite{veyssierePhotoneutronCrossSections1970,newtonObservationGiantDipole1981} which peaks at low energy.
-The GDR excitation is responsible for several final states with one or two neutrons emitted and has been measured with high precision by various experiments.
-Regardless of the specific excitation channel, the presence of forward and backward neutrons provides a convenient experimental trigger for selecting UPC events that may contain the quasi-exclusive $\gamma\gamma$ processes of interest while simultaneously rejecting events with significant hadronic overlap.
+The cross section is dominated by the Giant Dipole Resonance (GDR)~\cite{newtonObservationGiantDipole1981} which peaks at low energy ($E_\gamma\approx 14$ MeV/$c$ for gold and lead nuclei).
+The GDR excitation is responsible for several final states with one or two neutrons emitted and has been measured with high precision by various experiments~\cite{veyssierePhotoneutronCrossSections1970}.
+Regardless of the specific excitation channel, the presence of forward and/or backward neutrons ($X$n$X$n + $X$n$0$n, where the $X$n$Y$n notation denotes events with $X$ neutrons in one direction and $Y$ neutrons in the other direction) provides a convenient experimental trigger for selecting UPC events that may contain the quasi-exclusive $\gamma\gamma$ processes of interest.
 For this reason, many experiment are well equipped to detect such beam rapidity neutrons via zero-degree calorimeters~\cite{adlerRHICZeroDegree2001b,arnaldiNeutronZeroDegree2006,grachovStatusZeroDegree2006,whiteATLASZeroDegree2010,golubevaNuclearnuclearCollisionCentrality2013}.
+However, since hadronic collisions also produce substantial activity in the forward/backward directions, selecting UPC events while simultaneously rejecting events with hadronic overlap generally requires additional detectors in order to verify that no other activity is present besides the quasi-exclusive process of interest (i.e. that a rapidity gap is present).
+Furthermore, some experiments are well equipped to detect UPC events without any coinciding nuclear dissociation ($0$n$0$n events), providing access to the truly exclusive process of interest~\cite{atlascollaborationExclusiveDimuonProduction2020,cmscollaborationObservationForwardNeutron2020a}.